Lipschitz-Volume rigidity in Alexandrov geometry: Abstract

 \section{Abstract}

-We show that a distance non-increasing onto map $f: \amalg Z_\alpha\to X$ between Alexandrov spaces preserves volume if and only if it preserves the length of path.
-This implies the converse Petrunin's Gluing Theorem: if the gluing of two Alexandrov spaces is an Alexandrov space, then the gluing is along the boundary and via an isometry.
-To prove the main result, we develop a new technique to approximate the distance in Alexandrov space subject to dimension comparison.
+We prove a Lipschitz-Volume rigidity theorem in Alexandrov geometry, that is, if a 1-Lipschitz map $f\colon X=\amalg X_\ell\to Y$ between Alexandrov spaces preserves volume, then it is a path isometry and an isometry when restricted to the interior of $X$.
+We furthermore characterize the metric structure on $Y$ with respect to $X$ when $f$ is also onto.
+This implies the converse of Petrunin's Gluing Theorem: if a gluing of two Alexandrov spaces via a bijection between their boundaries produces an Alexandrov space, then the bijection must be an isometry.